 Can I Prevent Sinusitis?

-There is no sure-fire way to prevent sinusitis.
-But there are some things that might help.
+There is no surefire way to prevent sinusitis.
+But some things might help.

 - Don’t smoke, and avoid other people’s smoke.